Stuck Inside of Mobile with the Memphis Blues Again

-Recording
+Background and recording

 The album Another Side of Bob Dylan (1964) saw Bob Dylan start to move away from the contemporary folk music sound that had characterized his early albums.
 Bringing It All Back Home (1965) featured both electric and acoustic tracks, and Highway 61 Revisited later that year was purely electric.
-In 1965, he hired the Hawks as his backing group, but recording sessions in New York for a new album were not productive with them, and he accepted a suggestion from his producer Bob Johnston that the recording sessions should transfer to Nashville, Tennessee.
+In 1965, Dylan hired the Hawks as his backing group, but recording sessions in New York for a new album were not productive with them, and he accepted a suggestion from his producer Bob Johnston that the sessions should transfer to Nashville, Tennessee.
 Dylan went to Nashville in February 1966, with Al Kooper and Robbie Robertson from the New York sessions also making the trip.

-The track features Dylan singing and playing harmonica, and Kooper on organ with members of the A-Team of studio musicians that had been engaged for the album sessions: Charlie McCoy, Wayne Moss and Joe South (guitars), Hargus Robbins (piano), Henry Strzelecki (electric bass) and Kenneth Buttrey (drums).
-All twenty takes of "Stuck Inside of Mobile with the Memphis Blues Again" were recorded in the early hours of February 17, 1966, at Columbia Records's Studio A. Dylan reworked the song in the studio, revising lyrics and changing the song's structure as he recorded different takes.
+"Stuck Inside of Mobile with the Memphis Blues Again" was written by Dylan, who sang and played harmonica on the song, with Kooper on organ, and members of the A-Team of studio musicians that had been engaged for the album sessions: Charlie McCoy, Wayne Moss and Joe South (guitars), Hargus Robbins (piano), Henry Strzelecki (electric bass) and Kenneth Buttrey (drums).
+All 20 takes of the song were recorded in the early hours of February 17, 1966, at Columbia Studio A. Dylan reworked the song in the studio, revising lyrics and changing the song's structure as he recorded different takes.
 According to Clinton Heylin, most of the revisions were to the song's arrangement, rather than to the words.
 Eventually, after recording for three hours, a master take, the twentieth and final take, lasting seven minutes and six seconds, was chosen.
 It was released as the second track on side two of Dylan's seventh studio album, the double album Blonde on Blonde, on June 20, 1966.
 Take five was released on The Bootleg Series Vol. 7: No Direction Home: The Soundtrack (2005).

 In 2015, take 13 was released on the two-disc edition of The Bootleg Series Vol. 12: The Cutting Edge 1965–1966.
 This, and four additional takes were on the six-disc Deluxe edition, and the entire recording session was released on the 18-disc Collector's Edition.
-The song has sometimes been listed as "Memphis Blues Again" or "Stuck Inside Of Memphis With The" on album releases; the correct title first appeared when it was in included on Bob Dylan's Greatest Hits Vol. II (1971).
+The song has sometimes been listed as "Memphis Blues Again" or "Stuck Inside Of Memphis With The" on album releases; the correct title first appeared when it was included on Bob Dylan's Greatest Hits Vol. II (1971).